manoharanRajesh/Jenkins-docker/baseimages-master/alpine/README.md

 > Simple entrypoint.sh script example.

-# Rajeshmanoharan User Feature
+# Manoharanrajesh User Feature

-The Rajeshmanoharan User Feature is a script for specifiying the run user of your application with env variables.
+The Manoharanrajesh User Feature is a script for specifiying the run user of your application with env variables.
 The user will be created automatically and can be user inside your entrypoint to start your application using `su-exec`.

 You can define a user for your application at startup with the environment variables:

-* `DOCKER_USER`: The user's name, should match a valid username on your host machine (Default: rajeshmanoharan).
+* `DOCKER_USER`: The user's name, should match a valid username on your host machine (Default: manoharanrajesh).
 * `DOCKER_USER_ID`: The user's id should match a valid id on your host machine (Default: 1000).
-* `DOCKER_USERGROUP`: The user's groupname, should match a valid groupname on your host machine (Default: rajeshmanoharan).
+* `DOCKER_USERGROUP`: The user's groupname, should match a valid groupname on your host machine (Default: manoharanrajesh).
 * `DOCKER_USERGROUP_ID`: The user's groupid, should match a valid goup id on your host machine (Default: 1000).

 Example Use Case: